jessonfoo/p003/week_7/8_SQLite_gem/readme.md

 Statmaster is supporting a press conference in 2 hours and needs your program to output the data on-the-fly in a nice format.
 You will be expected to fix the SQL calls and finish creating methods to easily generate the desired output.

 ## Release 0: Open the Database
-You should have the `congress_poll_results.db` in this challenge directory.
+You should have the `congress_poll_results.db` in this challenge directory (It may not show up in the directory structure, but it should be visible in the terminal by typing `ls`.
 Open it up by typing  `sqlite3 congress_poll_results.db` in the correct local directory.
 To access a database from within ruby code, you need to install the sqlite3 gem.
 Run `gem install sqlite3` from the command line.
 If you have trouble, try googling the error or ask your cohort-mates for help.

 ## Release 1: Poke around the Database
 Take a look at the schemas included.
 Type `.schema`.
 There should be 3 tables, `congress_members`, `voters`, and `votes`.
 Do a couple `select` statements on the congress_members table.
 (This is where most of the stats will be coming from).